mrlzzz/vite-project/assets/Flexbox-4971717f.md

 - Defines the ability for a flex item to grow if necessary
 - It accepts a unitless value that serves as a proportion
 - It dictates what amount of the available space inside the flex container the item should take up
-- Sort of - if there is space left, `flex-grow` orders a priority of which items can take up the remaining space - The greater the value, the higher the priority
+- Sort of - if there is space left:
+  - `flex-grow` orders a priority of which items can take up the remaining space
+  - The greater the value, the higher the priority

-  `flex-shrink: 3; /* default 1 */` - Defines the ability for a flex item to shrink if necessary. - Analogous to `flex-grow` `flex-basis: | auto; /* default auto */`
+`flex-shrink: 3; /* default 1 */`

+- Defines the ability for a flex item to shrink if necessary.
+- Analogous to `flex-grow`

+`flex-basis: | auto; /* default auto */`

 Defines the default size of an element before the remaining space is distributed.
-  It can be a length (e.g. 20%, 5rem, etc.) or a keyword. - The `auto` keyword means “look at my width or height property” - The `content` keyword means “size it based on the item’s content” - This keyword isn’t well supported yet, so it’s hard to test and harder to know what its brethren `max-content`, `min-content` and `fit-content` do.
+It can be a length (e.g. 20%, 5rem, etc.) or a keyword.

+- The `auto` keyword means “look at my width or height property”
+- The `content` keyword means “size it based on the item’s content”
+- This keyword isn’t well supported yet, so it’s hard to test and harder to know what its brethren `max-content`, `min-content` and `fit-content` do.

 ```sass
 flex: none | [ <'flex-grow'> <'flex-shrink'>? || <'flex-basis'> ]